Organist, Composer

 He has composed music on commission for numerous churches, cathedrals, schools, colleges, seminaries, individuals, community choruses, the Hymn Society, the Organ Historical Society, and for chapters of the AGO and Choristers Guild.
 His choral and organ works have been heard on national television broadcasts, including The Joy of Music and The Hour of Power, on the syndicated radio programs Sing for Joy and Pipedreams, and on WNYC-FM’s Studio 360.
 He has written articles and reviews for The American Organist, The Hymn, Reformed Worship, and Music in Worship.
 His highly-reviewed CD, Come, Creator Spirit, was released in 2008 and features nearly 80 minutes of his original organ music.
 A complete and up-to-date catalog of his many published works may be obtained by contacting the composer directly through this site.

 Mr. Fedak has served as organist and choir director for churches and synagogues in the East and Midwest.
 From 1990 until 2021, he held the position of Minister of Music and Arts at Westminster Presbyterian Church on Capitol Hill in Albany, New York, where he directed an active music program and recital series.
 While at Westminster he also oversaw the restoration and reinstallation of the church’s historic four-manual, 1929 E. M. Skinner pipe organ.
 In 2014 he was reappointed Organist/Choir Director at Congregation Beth Emeth in Albany, a position he had previously held from 1991 to 2001.
-He has taught organ and keyboard harmony at the College of St. Rose, and is presently a member of the adjunct music faculty at SUNY Schenectady.
-A Past Dean of the Eastern New York Chapter of the American Guild of Organists, from 2000 till 2017 Mr. Fedak was also the Chapel Organist at Emma Willard School in Troy, New York.
-Since 2015 he has been Accompanist and Composer-in-Residence for the Hudson-Mohawk Chorale, a 60-voice community chorus founded and directed by his wife Susan.
-On June 1, 2021, he assumed the post of organist at First Reformed Church of Scotia, New York.
+He has been a member of the adjunct music faculties of the College of St. Rose and SUNY Schenectady.
+A Past Dean of the Eastern New York Chapter of the American Guild of organists, from 2000 till 2017 Mr. Fedak was also the Chapel Organist at Emma Willard School in Troy, New York.
+Now retired from regular church and synagogue work, he still serves as Accompanist and Composer-in-Residence for the Hudson-Mohawk Chorale, a 70-voice community chorus founded and directed by his wife Susan, a position he has held since the founding of the Chorale in 2015.
+He also continues to manage a busy schedule of freelance performing, teaching, and composition.
 Al and Susan are the parents of two grown sons: Peter and Benjamin.
 They have two grandchildren.